Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 5.0.8 =
 * Fix: when using the shell add-on, the action for a failed cpanel installation should be "skip" instead of "stop"
-* Fix: variables in the cron_renew_installation function should be optional. props @chulainna
+* Fix: drop obsolete arguments in the cron_renew_installation function, props @chulainna

 = 5.0.7 =
 * Fix: check for file existence in has_well_known_needle function, props @libertylink